 //php print_r(get_the_ID()); ?>

+UPSC Mains Sociology Optional is widely considered as one of the optional troika, along with PSIR and Public Administration.
+This is because of its popularity with UPSC aspirants.
 Sociology is the systematic study of human society and social interactions.
-Sociology Optional is currently one of the most-sought out subjects for UPSC Preparation.
+Sociology Optional is currently one of the most sought-after subjects for UPSC Preparation.
 In recent times, we have seen many toppers choose sociology as an optional subject.
-There are many reasons for choosing Sociology Optional for IAS exam:
+If you want to choose sociology as your optional, then keep on reading to know more about UPSC Mains Sociology optional paper, its syllabus, pattern, and trends.

-The sociology optional syllabus gives a detailed list of topics and sub topics that have to be studied by the candidates.
+The sociology optional syllabus gives a detailed list of topics and sub-topics that have to be studied by the candidates.
 The detailed syllabus for Paper 1 and Paper 2 is as follows.

 Topic | Syllabus |